-It is also important to have full remote control of our Antennas and Rotators to effectively use our station from outside our shack.
-Control of our Rotators is accomplished by software which remotes serial COM ports over our Home Network.
+It is also important to have full remote control of our Antennas and Rotators to effectively use our station outside our shack.
+Control of our Rotators is accomplished by software that remotes serial COM ports over our Home Network.

-We used the Fabulatech’s Network Serial Port Kit package to remote the serial COM ports used to control the microHAM Station Master Deluxe Antenna Controller, the associated antenna Rotators and the WinKeyer associated with our FlexRadio-6700 SDR.
-This software runs on both the local Server computer in our shack which hosts the Remote Operating Setup and any Client PCs which are used to operate our station remotely.
+We used Fabulatech’s Network Serial Port Kit package to remote the serial COM ports used to control the microHAM Station Master Deluxe Antenna Controller, the associated antenna Rotators, and the WinKeyer associated with our FlexRadio-6700 SDR.
+This software runs on both the local Server computer in our shack which hosts the Remote Operating Setup, and any Client PCs which are used to operate our station remotely.

-There is not currently a production software tool to enable remote control of the microHAM Station Master Deluxe Antenna Controllers which we use in our shack.
-I am planning to develop our own application to do this in the future.
-The folks at microHAM have been so kind to provide me with the interface specifications needed to control the Station Master Deluxe Antenna Controller remotely along with a Developer Only test application (shown above) which can be used to understand the microHAM Device Protocol.
-In the interim, I have been using the microHAM Developer Only application along with the TeamViewer Remote Control Software to control antenna selection remotely and to monitor the position of the currently selected rotators.
+There is not currently a production software tool to enable remote control of the microHAM Station Master Deluxe Antenna Controllers we use in our shack.
+I plan to develop my own application to do this in the future.
+The folks at microHAM have been so kind as to provide me with the interface specifications needed to control the Station Master Deluxe Antenna Controller remotely along with a Developer Only test application (shown above) which can be used to understand the microHAM Device Protocol.
+In the interim, I have been using the microHAM Developer Only application along with the TeamViewer Remote Control Software to remotely control antenna selection and monitor the position of the currently selected rotators.

-In addition to FlexRadio SmartSDR, each of the Server Side PC applications has a corresponding Client Side application which is used on the Remote Operating Client PC.
-Shown above are the three Elecraft Client applications for Amplifier, Auto-Tuner and Wattmeter control and monitoring.
-The client-side Network Serial Port Kit application which replicates the WinKeyer, microHAM Station Master Deluxe and Rotator Control COM ports is also shown.
+In addition to FlexRadio SmartSDR, each server-side PC application has a corresponding Client Side application used on the Remote Operating Client PC.
+The three Elecraft Client applications for Amplifier, Auto-Tuner, and Wattmeter control and monitoring are shown above.
+The client-side Network Serial Port Kit application replicates the WinKeyer, microHAM Station Master Deluxe, and Rotator Control COM ports are also shown.

-The PC in our home office will be a primary remote operating location for our station.
-Audio quality is important to us and we wanted to ensure that the quality of our audio was just as good operating remotely as it is when we operate from our Shack.
-To accomplish this, we installed a Heil PR781 Microphone, PL2T Boom and USBQ Adapter/Pre-Amp on our home office PC.
-The Heil USBQ is a USB sound card and microphone pre-amplifier which connects directly to the PR781 microphone to create a high-quality phone audio source which can be used with the FlexRadio-6700 SDR when operating remotely.
+The PC in our home office will be our station’s primary remote operating location.
+Audio quality is important to us, and we wanted to ensure that our audio quality was just as good operating remotely as it is when we operate from our Shack.
+To accomplish this, we installed a Heil PR781 Microphone, PL2T Boom, and USBQ Adapter/Pre-Amp on our home office PC.
+The Heil USBQ is a USB sound card and microphone pre-amplifier which connects directly to the PR781 microphone to create a high-quality phone audio source that can be used with the FlexRadio-6700 SDR when operating remotely.

-The speakers our my home office PC are quite good but there are often times when a set of headphones are needed to hear weak signals.
+The speakers on my home office PC are quite good, but sometimes a set of headphones is needed to hear weak signals.
 We choose a quality Bluetooth Headset from Bose for this purpose.
-The Bose SoundLink Headset is lightweight, is wireless, has excellent fidelity and includes a very good microphone which can be used as an alternative to the Heil PR781.
+The Bose SoundLink Headset is lightweight, wireless, has excellent fidelity, and includes a very good microphone which can be used as an alternative to the Heil PR781.
 This headset is also very useful when operating from our Laptop Client PC from noisy locations outside our home (more on this in a future article).

-The last pieces of the remote operating system are provided by two applications which are part of the SmartSDR software package.
+The last pieces of the remote operating system are provided by two applications that are part of the SmartSDR software package.
 The SmartSDR’s DAX Control panel provides remote audio connections for Digital Mode Software and the CW Skimmer decoder.
-Audio is provided by software “audio cables” for each of the FlexRadio SDR’s Slice Receivers and the active Tx Slice.
+Audio is provided by software “audio cables” for each FlexRadio SDR’s Slice Receiver and the active Tx Slice.
 SmartSDR DAX Audio IQ interfaces are also provided for each of the SDR’s Panadapters which permits software like CW Skimmer to monitor and decode a wide range of frequencies simultaneously.

 With all of the above elements in place, any client PC that can access our Home Network can be used to operate our station.
 The picture above shows SmartSDR and the DXLab Suite running on our Home Office PC.
 The remote emulations of the Rotator, CAT, and Winkeyer interfaces are such that DXLab’s applications can fully operate our station as if they were running in our shack.

 The picture above shows a closer view of my Home Office PC’s Right monitor (click on the picture to enlarge it).
-SmartSDR is running the upper left corner and I am listening to folks operate in the 2015 CQ WW DX CW Contest.
-The SDR is set on the 20m band and I have the CW Keyer which is built into SmartSDR running.
-The DAX Control Panel is running on the lower right corner of the screen and its setup for use with the CW Skimmer decoder.
-DXLab’s WinWarbler is running (top-center) which enables me to use the WinKeyer in the shack to send CW as well via the remote COM port associated with the WinKeyer.
-Below WinWarbler is the microHAM Developer Only application (accessed remotely via a TeamViewer connection to the Shack Server PC) which shows that I have both of our SteppIR DB36 Yagis are selected as a stack and pointed towards Europe.
-DXLab’s DXView Rotator Control application is running in the center-bottom of the screen so that we can turn our Yagis towards other parts of the world (rotators are controlled via another remote COM port).
+SmartSDR is running the upper left corner, and I am listening to folks operate in the 2015 CQ WW DX CW Contest.
+The SDR is set on the 20m band, and I have the CW Keyer built into SmartSDR running.
+The DAX Control Panel is running on the lower right corner of the screen, and it’s set up for use with the CW Skimmer decoder.
+DXLab’s WinWarbler is running (top-center), enabling me to use the WinKeyer in the shack to send CW via the remote COM port associated with the WinKeyer.
+Below WinWarbler is the microHAM Developer Only application (accessed remotely via a TeamViewer connection to the Shack Server PC) which shows that I have both of our SteppIR DB36 Yagis selected as a stack and pointed towards Europe.
+DXLab’s DXView Rotator Control application is running in the center bottom of the screen so that we can turn our Yagis towards other parts of the world (rotators are controlled via another remote COM port).
 Finally, the client KPA500 Amplifier control application is running in the lower left corner to control the amplifier and to monitor the power out and SWR seen by the amplifier being used to operate remotely.

 The picture above shows a closer view of the left monitor.
-DXLab’s logger, DXKeeper is running at the top/center of the screen.
-Below it is DXLab’s SpotCollector application which is monitoring spots of the many CW stations around the world that are operating in the contest.
-DXLab’s Commander applications are running in the lower-right corner of the screen and are monitoring the FlexRadio-6700 SDR’s slice Tx/Rx frequency as well as providing a control interface of the SDR to the rest of the DXLab Suite (via SmartSDR CAT).
+DXLab’s logger, DXKeeper, is running at the top/center of the screen.
+Below is DXLab’s SpotCollector application which monitors spots of the many CW stations worldwide operating in the contest.
+DXLab’s Commander applications are running in the lower-right corner of the screen and are monitoring the FlexRadio-6700 SDR’s slice Tx/Rx frequency and providing a control interface of the SDR to the rest of the DXLab Suite (via SmartSDR CAT).
 The Elecraft W2 Wattmeter client control application is just above commander.
 The W2 Wattmeter client application provides higher resolution power out and SWR monitoring for the remote setup.
-Bottom-center is DXLab’s Launcher application and just to the left of that is the KAT500 Auto-Tuner Client Control application.
+Bottom-center is DXLab’s Launcher application, and just to the left of that is the KAT500 Auto-Tuner Client Control application.
 Finally, CW Skimmer is running on the left side of the screen.

-As you can see, CW Skimmer is decoding a wide range of frequencies in the 20m CW sub-band.
-It is receiving its audio in IQ format via the SmartSDR DAX application.
-It is great fun to operate CW this way and I am finding myself making a lot more CW contacts now that I have the remote operating setup in my office.
+As you can see, CW Skimmer decodes a wide range of frequencies in the 20m CW sub-band.
+It receives its audio in IQ format via the SmartSDR DAX application.
+It is great fun to operate CW this way, and I am finding myself making a lot more CW contacts now that I have the remote operating setup in my office.

 The next post will provide some samples of remote operation in the form of videos.
 I will also share some information on setting up a Remote Operating Client on a laptop where screen space is more limited.
-We plan to take a trip outside our house to operate our station over the Internet and we plan to share information on how that is done.
-We will also provide future articles on how to setup CW Skimmer and Digital Modes (RTTY, PSK, and JT65/JT9) on the HF Bands and use them remotely.
+We plan to take a trip outside our house to operate our station over the Internet and share information on how that is done.
+We will also provide future articles on how to set up CW Skimmer and Digital Modes (RTTY, PSK, and JT65/JT9) on the HF Bands and use them remotely.

 For now, we are really enjoying the freedom to operate our station remotely!